D-Bits/SysCentral/README.md

 ## Additional Notes

 * OSX and Linux may have to run *chmod* on the executable files in order to run them.
-* For automating updates, program should be run elevated w/ root/admin privledges.
+* For automating updates, program should be run elevated w/ root/admin privileges.